pggalaviz/pggalaviz/_posts/2015-12-22-multiple-sinatra-apps-deployment.md

 Now we'll install Ruby:

-{% highlight shell %}
+{% highlight config %}
 rbenv install -v 2.2.2
 {% endhighlight %}

 This will install Ruby version 2.2.2, this can take some minutes.
-After install let's set the default version our shell will use by running:
+After install let's set the default version our config will use by running:

-{% highlight shell %}
+{% highlight config %}
 rbenv global 2.2.2
 {% endhighlight %}

 Finally let's verify ruby was installed properly with this command:

-{% highlight shell %}
+{% highlight config %}
 ruby -v
 {% endhighlight %}

 After ruby is installed run this command to install gems without documentation and save yourself some time and disk usage:

-{% highlight shell %}
+{% highlight config %}
 echo "gem: --no-document" > ~/.gemrc
 {% endhighlight %}

 Now lets install some basic gems:

-{% highlight shell %}
+{% highlight config %}
 gem install bundler rack sinatra unicorn
 {% endhighlight %}

 Whenever you install a new version of Ruby or a gem that provides commands, you should run the rehash sub-command.
 This will install shims for all Ruby executables known to rbenv, which will allow you to use the executables:

-{% highlight shell %}
+{% highlight config %}
 rbenv rehash
 {% endhighlight %}